CASPer and Duet: The Facts (2025-2026)

 CASPer Test Prep and What is CASPer?

-What are CASPer, Duet and Snapshot?
+What are CASPer and Duet?

 If you’re considering becoming a doctor, then you’ve probably spent hours if not days thinking about the MCAT exams.
 However, you might not be as familiar with the Casper exams.

-Referring to a trio of tests known as the Altus Suite, Casper is a computerized admissions exam used to assess medical school candidates’ situational judgment and personalities.
-If you’re applying to medical in the coming years, you can expect to take the following three tests as part of the process:
+Referring to tests known as the Altus Suite, Casper is a situational judgment test (SJT) that evaluates how you navigate complex social situations and dilemmas.If you’re applying to medical in the coming years, you can expect to take the following three tests as part of the process:

 CASPer is a situational judgment test (SJT) used by medical schools (and other institutions) to evaluate how you respond to hypothetical scenarios.